quantcast/android-measurement/README.md

 #### Geo-Location Measurement ####

-Change: The geo-location libray has be moved starting in version 1.1.0 to the optional-src directioy in order to remove any LocationManager code from applications that do not use it.
+Change: The geo-location library has be moved starting in version 1.1.0 to the optional-src directory in order to remove any LocationManager code from applications that do not use it.
 In order to add geolocation either add the QCLocation class into the src folder or add optional-src as another source location in your project.
+This file is automatically included when using the jar or gradle integration methods.

 To get geo-location aware reporting, turn on geo-tracking in the `onStart()` method of every `Activity` in your project before you call `activityStart()` with the following: